What is Cremation?

 Cremation is the incineration of a deceased human into ash, or more technically, cremains.
 The deceased is placed in a sealed pouch inside a cardboard box.
 An urn may be purchased by the family and loved ones of the deceased, or the ashes are placed in a solid container at the crematorium.
 There are many types and styles of urns that may be purchased from a local funeral home, cemetery, or online retailer.
 The ashes are often stored on a mantel, scattered, buried, or placed in a vault.

 What Are Cremains?

 Cremains of humans and animals consist of the actual residual bone fragments after the initial cremation.
-The desired final cremain result is for the remains to be less course.
-Therefore, when the cremains are taken from the cremation chamber, any larger bone fragments left from the heat cremation are run through a cremulator, which pulverizes the cremain fragments).
-The final consistancy of the cremains is similar to very fine gravel, rather than the more popularized image of ashes.
+The desired final cremains result is for the remains to be less course.
+Therefore, when the cremains are taken from the cremation chamber, any larger bone fragments left from the heat cremation are run through a cremulator, which pulverizes the cremains fragments).
+The final consistency of the cremains is similar to very fine gravel, rather than the more popularized image of ashes.

 Educate yourself to make the right decision for your family

 The more you know and understand about your options and about the cremation process compared to a traditional burial, the easier it will be to make the right decision.
 Although often a difficult topic, it is helpful to talk about it with family and to research the options you have with local crematoriums and funeral parlors.
 Educate yourself about the costs associated with both traditional burial and cremation as well as other aspects of planning a memorial service.
 The more learn now, the more prepared you will be at this difficult time.